Why I Pulled Zucky’s Nostril

 “Chatworth, right field.”

 I was back.
 I was back in right field.
 Nobody hit the ball to right field.
-They took out little Jimmy Grove, a kid whose hand was backwards so after he caught a ball he would take it off, place it on his backwards hand and throw it.
+They took out little Jimmy Grove, a kid whose hand was backwards so after he caught a ball he would take off his glove, place it on his backwards hand and throw it.
 His good hand was his left one, but I think he was a natural righty because where Jimmy would throw nobody would feign to know.
 He once threw a ball behind himself, over the right field fence.
 Before anybody could tell him not to climb over to get it he had already done so, failing miserably yet in an original fashion because on the fall to the other side his belt got caught on the chainlink and the umpire had to unhook him.
 The kid who hit it to him got a home run.
 Our coach protested, but he lost the argument.
 It was just not worth pursuing really.
 It’s one of those arguments that because it had to become an argument at all we all stopped and thought about what we were doing out there in the first place.
 It was the most absurd thing we’d ever seen, any of us, except perhaps for the day when I lost the championship for us.

 So I was in right field.
 The fifth went by.
 No problem.
 Then came the sixth.
 We got a run.
 They didn’t.
 Then came the seventh and we score two on a home run by Vincent Trollo.
 I was closer to being able to go home.
 It’s six to five.
 Us.
 We get up again but we don’t score.
 It’s the last at bat for the other Tigers.
 My team, the Giants, hadn’t won the championship ever as far as anybody can remember.
 And that’s how it was, but then I saw Ripley lighting the roach and thought to myself even if it was my fault it couldn’t have been completely.
 We were a team.
 The other guys could have hit more or done more of something good but they didn’t.
 They just didn’t make as many errors as me.